-4. Who is the most well travelled?
+4. Who is the most well traveled?

 The game Flowerpower also uses this rule to select the starting player.
-In this game players are striving to lay the largest flower beds of one particular type of flower.
+In this game, players are striving to lay the largest flower beds of one particular type of flower.
 They can affect other players’ plans by planting unwanted plants in their flower beds.

 6. Who has the longest beard?